Feds order shutdown of tribal casino in Washington state

 Two years ago, the Nooksack’s River Casino closed amid financial and legal problems that the council failed to address as the disenrollment fight overshadowed everything else.

-Dylan Brune, a security officer at the casino who answered the phone, said he received no word of the order to close from the casino’s manager.
+Dylan Brune, a security officer who answered the phone, said he had received no word of the order to close from the casino’s manager.
 Nor had there been any meeting of employees.

 “No one here knows anything,” he said.